If you want to know what energy balance is, how it works, and how to use it to lose fat and build muscle, then you want to read this article.

 If you want the whole rundown on macros and dieting, check out this article, but here’s the long story short for “cutting”:

-1. Eat 1 to 1.2 grams of protein per pound of body weight per day.
+1. Eat 1 gram of protein per pound of body weight per day.

-If you’re obese (a man with 25%+ body fat or woman with 30%+), then 1 to 1.2 grams per pound of fat-free mass is adequate.
+If you’re obese (a man with 25%+ body fat or woman with 30%+), then 30 to 40% of your daily calories from protein is adequate.

 2. Eat 0.2 to 0.25 grams of fat per pound of body weight per day.